nguyenphuminh/Marble-Engine/README.md

-        set x5y5= (Set the particular position with a model, you can change the postion from x1y1 to x11y15) set xspawn= (Set the spawn postion in the x coordinate) set yspawn= (Set the spawn postion in the x coordinate) set walllimit1= (Asign walllimit1 variable as x2y3 to set x2y3 to be a wall, you can use these wall ids from walllimit1 to walllimit165)
+        set x5y5= (Set the particular position with a model, you can change the postion from x1y1 to x11y15) set xspawn= (Set the spawn postion in the x coordinate) set yspawn= (Set the spawn postion in the x coordinate) set walllimit1= (Asign walllimit1 variable to x2y3 to make x2y3 a wall.
+Wall limits are from walllimit1 to walllimit165)

 <br/>
 <b>Note: Position variables are from x1y1 to x11y15</b>